mikepqr/algorithms/notes/01-propositions.md

 e.g. P ∧ ¬Q is satisfiable if P is true and Q is false.

 e.g. P ∧ ¬P is not satisfiable (it's false for both choices of P)

+## Lecture 1

+A mathematical proof is a verification of a proposition by a chain of logical deductions from a set of axioms.

+See above for discussion of propositions.

+An axiom is a propositon that is assumed to be true.

+Axioms should ideally be consistent and complete.
+A set of axioms is consistent is no proposition can be proved to be both true and false.
+A set of axioms is complete if it can be used to prove every proposition is either true or false.
+Completeness is desirable because it means you can prove every proposition is true or false.
+However, Gödel showed that there are no sets of axioms that are both consistent and complete.